aaronpowell/aaronpowell.github.io/src/documents/posts/2012-04-02-owin-view-engines-part-2.md

---- cson
+---
   title: "OWIN and View Engines, Part 2"
   metaTitle: "OWIN and View Engines, Part 2"
   description: "Taking the View Engine concept one step further"
   revised: "2012-04-02"
   date: "2012-04-02"
-tags: ["owin","web"]
+  tags:
+    - "owin"
+    - "web"
   migrated: "true"
-urls: ["/web/owin-view-engines-part-2"]
+  urls:
+    - "/web/owin-view-engines-part-2"
-summary: """
+  summary: ""

-"""
 ---
 In the last post we had a bit of a look at [View Engines for OWIN](http://www.aaron-powell.com/web/owin-view-engines) and in this one I want to take the idea just a little bit further.